solid/webid-profile/notes/pre-final-draft.md

 SHOULD load the documents specified in the URLs of all `rdfs:seeAlso` triples found and SHOULD treat all statements in the linked documents that have the WebID as subject as part of the `Solid Profile`.
-An app may but can not be expected to load the obects of `rdfs:seeAlso` triples found in documents that are themselves the obect of an `rdfs:seeAlso` triple.
+An app may but can not be expected to load the objects of `rdfs:seeAlso` triples found in documents that are themselves the object of an `rdfs:seeAlso` triple.
 In other words, look in the WebID Profile Document and in the Preferences Document for `rdfs:seeAlso` triples but don't necessarily follow any additional `rdfs:seeAlso` triples found in those documents.
-An app MAY, but is not required to, examine statements in the linked documents that don't have the WebID as subect.
+An app can examine any statement found in the linked documents for other purpose, which are not described by this specification.

 ### 3.b Writing Extended Profile Documents